 Consistent with the philosophy of the student conduct system as an educational process to review breaches of our community standards, formal rules of process, procedure, and/or technical rules of evidence, such as are applied in criminal or civil court, are not used in Student Code proceedings.

-Cases referred for resolution by a panel drawn from the Student Conduct Board are generally those which involve more serious cases, where a student's status at the institution may be altered if they are found responsible for the behavior, or, situations which represent a pattern of less serious violations which must be reviewed in totality.
+Cases referred for resolution by a panel drawn from the Student Conduct Board are generally those which involve more serious allegations of misconduct, where a student's status at the institution may be altered if they are found responsible for the behavior, or, situations which represent a pattern of less serious violations which must be reviewed in totality.

 Panel Hearing participants:

-A panel consists of five members: two students, a faculty member, a staff member, and an administrator from Campus Life and Inclusive Excellence (CLIE).
+A panel consists of five members: two students, a faculty member, a staff member, and an administrator from the Dean of Students (DOS) Office.
 Panels are drawn from the full membership of the Student Conduct Board which is an all-college committee.

-The CLIE representative to the panel serves as the administrator for the hearing whose role is to:
+The DOS administrator on the panel serves as the chair for the hearing whose role is to:

 - Facilitate the hearing;